netCommonsEU/community-networks-monitoring-tools/README.md

 Contains network topology and community analysis tools.
 All the code was produced in the netCommons project, each folder has its own Readme that explains what you can do with it, briefly:

 1. fromdiff: contains a library and an interactive script to perform similarity matching on the "From" fields in a mailbox.
-With this code you can spot cases in which one person uses sligthly different emails in the same mailing list and merge them into one for further processing
+With this code you can spot cases in which one person uses sligthly different emails in the same mailing list and merge them into one for further processing.
+You can try the aggregator on the piece of public mailing list that is included in the testdata/ folder, after you run the conversion script in the mailing-list-analyser/scripts/ folder (see the readme in mailing-list-analyser/)
 2. mailing-list-analyser: find the most central, the most relevant people in a mailing list and detect the communities
 3. fairgraph: the node re-assignment algorithm introduced in the extension to the paper mentioned (currently under evaluation).